 WTM Meaning in Text

-• The exact meaning of WTM in text
+• The exact meaning of WTM in texting

 2. What Does “WTM Meaning in Text” Actually Mean?